samliu/rplidar_3d/README.md

 Unfortuantely the RPLidar SDK build process used makefiles and I hate them.
 So I re-implemented the entire build using Google's awesome Bazel library.
 In doing so I identified some random things (e.g circular dependencies, C99 mixed with C++ libraries, etc).
 It was nice to get all that untangled; now if you want to just use RPLidar's SDK from this repo that's OK too, it's all under `rplidar_lib`.
 I ran all the code through clang-format as well.

+## Installation

+Some minor requirements

+* Expects Google's Abseil common libraries source to be at `/opt/cpp/abseil-cpp`.
+Feel free to change this in the `WORKSPACE` file.

 ## Build

 ~~~bash